How to Sell Art at Open Studios

 Do's:

 * Consider all reasonable offers.
 Suggest payment plans if interested parties seem hesitant to buy.
-Good procedure with people you don't know is to either sign an agreement on how the art is to be paid for, or to hold the art until paid for in full, and then personally deliver it.
+Good procedure with people you don't know is to either sign an agreement on how the art is to be paid for, or better yet, to hold the art until paid for in full and then personally deliver it.
 Remember-- your number one mission is to make as many sales as possible, so do whatever you can to make that happen.

 Don'ts: